 Are there different versions of VCM?

 Yes.
-As of June 2021, there are 3 different revisions of VCM:
+There are currently 4 different revisions of VCM:

 VCM-1: The initial revision of VCM.
 It is capable of shutting off the rear bank of cylinders (cylinders 1-3).